 - Ideally, drain noodles and place directly into bowl of tahini sauce, or use tongs to move noodles directly into sauce from boiling water.

 - Toss noodles with tahini sauce and shaves of beef, reserving a few beef shaves to place on top of dish.
 Garnish with cilantro and sesame seeds.
-Consider an extra squirt of lime juice.
-Start slurping!
+Consider an extra squirt of lime juice!